 - Healthier self-care habits

 People who are great candidates for microdosing may have or are experiencing any of the following:

 What are the average amounts of someone microdosing for psilocybin therapy?

-Depending on the person and the substance used will vary when it comes to microdosing.
+Depending on the person and the substance used will vary when microdosing.

 However, the best practice for microdosing is to do between five and 10 percent a regular dosage.

 The typical dose for psilocybin therapy is 2 grams; therefore, the microdose should be somewhere around 100 milligrams.